c3g/GenPipes_Docs/docs/source/user_guide/pipelines/gp_chipseq.rst

          .. card::

             Chromatin Immunoprecipitation (ChIP) sequencing technique is used for mapping DNA-protein interactions.
 It is a powerful method for identifying genome-wide DNA binding sites for transcription factors and other proteins.

             The ChIP-Seq workflow is based on the `ENCODE Project`_ workflow.
 It aligns reads using the `Burrows-Wheeler Aligner`_.
 It creates tag directories using `Homer routines`_.
 Peaks are called using `Model based Analysis for Chip Sequencing (MACS2)`_ and annotated using Homer.
 Binding motifs are also identified using Homer.
 Metrics are calculated based on `IHEC requirements`_.

-The ChIP-Seq pipeline can also be used for assay for transposase-accessible chromatin using sequencing (ATAC-Seq) samples.
-At GenPipes, we are developing a pipeline that is specific to `ATAC-Seq`_.
+            The ChIP-Seq pipeline can also be used for assay for transposase-accessible chromatin using sequencing `ATAC-Seq`_ samples.
+Use 'ATAC' protocol option to run the pipeline using ATAC-Seq.

+            See :ref:`chipschema` tab for the pipeline workflow.

       .. tab-item:: Usage